Disentangling Exploration of Large Language Models by Optimal Exploitation: Experimental Evaluation

 \subsection{Can Large Language Models Explore?}

-\textbf{Most agents fail to minimize their exploration gap.} Our results indicate that LLMs struggle to explore the state-space although their sole objective is to collect information rather than exploit it.
-The results, averaged across all grid sizes of Dark Treasure Rooms, are presented in Table \ref{average-results-gaps} and \ref{average-results-others}.
-In this case, almost all models demonstrated significantly larger or indifferent exploration gaps in their final episodes compared to a random baseline, with the exceptions of Mistral Large, o1-mini, and Gemini 1.5 Pro.
-However, also these models failed to achieve complete state-space coverage, exhibiting non-zero exploration gaps and exploring less than 90\% of the state space on average.
-Performance was additionally worse in the maze environment, where the increased structural complexity and sparse reward distribution led to lower coverage and larger exploration gaps, further emphasizing the models’ limitations.
-At closer inspection, models showed redundant exploration of previously visited states, with exploration disproportionately focused on initial high-reward regions.
+\textbf{Agents struggle to minimize the exploration gap.} The results of our experiments indicate that most LLMs have difficulty exploring the state space, also when exploration for information gathering has been disentangled.
+Average results are presented in Table \ref{average-results-gaps} and \ref{average-results-others}.
+Almost all models demonstrate significantly larger or indifferent exploration gaps in their final episodes compared to the random baseline.
+Only Mistral Large, o1-mini, and Gemini 1.5 Pro achieve smaller exploration gaps.
+However, all failed to achieve complete state space coverage, exhibiting non-zero exploration gaps and exploring less than 90\% of the state space.
+Additionally, performance was significantly worse in the maze environment, where the increased structural complexity and sparse reward distribution led to lower coverage and larger exploration gaps.
+At closer inspection, LLMs showed redundant visitation of previous states, disproportionately focusing on initial high-reward regions.

-\textbf{LLMs are limited in targeted long-horizon exploration.} Our evaluation reveals a statistically significant decrease (p $\leq$ 0.01) in the fraction of the explored state-space by most models as the grid gets larger.
-Figure \ref{fig:main-paper-learning-curves} contains a plot showing the explored state-space coverage for the different sizes grid sizes.
-Notably, Claude 3.5 Sonnet was the only model to maintain high coverage as the environment size increased, with no significant drop observed (p $\geq$ 0.05).
-Larger parameter models, including GPT-4o, Mistral Large, and Claude 3.5 Sonnet, only maintained consistent coverage when the grid size increased slightly from $4 \times 4$ to $5 \times 5$ (p $\geq$ 0.05).
-Despite achieving superior results and demonstrating strong average state-space coverage in smaller environments, the test-time reasoning model o1-mini similarly experienced a significant performance drop in larger grids.
-Likewise, all models exhibited the largest exploration gaps in the maze environments, underscoring the limitations of careful long-horizon planning in more complex settings.
+\textbf{Limitations in targeted, long-horizon exploration.} The fraction of the explored state space in Figure \ref{fig:main-paper-learning-curves} (right) reveals a significant decrease ($p\leq0.01$) in explored states as the environment in Treasure Rooms gets larger.
+Models with more parameters, including GPT-4o, Mistral Large, and Claude 3.5 Sonnet, maintained consistent coverage only when the environment size increased slightly ($p\geq0.05$).
+The reasoning model o1-mini experienced a similar performance drop, despite achieving superior results in smaller environments.
+However, we leave a more thorough analysis of reasoning models for future work.
+All models exhibited the largest exploration gaps in the maze environments, underscoring the limitations of careful long-horizon planning in more complex settings.